srobo/team-emails/SR2022/2022-04-26-competition-wrap-up.md

 Without all of your invaluable feedback we wouldn't be able to run the competition and attract new sponsors.

+## Outstanding kit

+Whilst most of you will have returned your kit at the end of the competition event, you may still have the other pieces of Student Robotics kit around your college.
+If you were unable to attend the competition, this will likely be a full kit.

+If you do still have some of our kit, please let us know as soon as possible so we can organise its safe return.
+It is vitally important that all kit is returned to us so we can clean, test and re-issue it fur future competitions.

+We will be contacting you soon if our records indicate you still have some items of kit.

 ## Future Events

 We hope to run a competition next year and see you all there.
 We plan to open places around September and will let you know as soon as they are.